wajahat1064/AudioCompression_using_AutoEncoder_Unsupervised-Neural-Network/README.md

 Your dataset to train the AutoEncoder Model needs to be .wav files since the libraries used in the code are not quite friendly with other formats.

-# #Must note that the compression is for Data Transfer and Data Transmission not Storage since you will get a pickle file which you can decode later!
+# Must note that the compression is for Data Transfer and Data Transmission not Storage since you will get a pickle file which you can decode later(Both available in the code)!

 Code of both Encoding and Decoding is available in the jupyter file.
 Happy Compressing!